HumanTree92/esx_advancedbanking/README.md

 * Players can Deposit, Withdraw, & Transfer Money.
 * Works with all Banks & ATMs on the Map.
 * Has a Tablet Styled UI.
-* Works with esx_advancedholdup so if a player starts a robbery players won't be able to Access Banks or ATMs.
+* Works with esx_advancedholdup so if a player starts a robbery players won't be able to Access Banks.
 This can be turned on/off in the config.lua

 # Requirements:
 * Required: